2007-08: Zack Phillips was chosen in the second round, 34th overall, of the 2008 QMJHL Entry Draft by the Lewiston Maineiacs.

 Phillips is a cerebral offensive forward and primarily a playmaker.
 He was a goal scorer at the junior level, displaying great on ice vision and loads of hockey sense with the ability to anticipate the play.
 Playing against better skating and more skilled players at the pro level he has not had that same offensive success.
-At the same time he is only average-sized and not particularly physical and his mobility is a liability at times — which limits his ability to play a defensive, checking role.
+He is only average-sized and is not particularly physical and his mobility is a liability at times — limiting his ability to play a defensive, checking role.

 Phillips was dealt by the Boston Bruins to the St. Louis Blues in exchange for future considerations late in the 2015-16 season — joining his third different NHL organization in four pro seasons.
 A first-round pick by the Wild in the 2011 NHL Draft, Phillips has never come close to putting up big numbers in pro hockey the way he did playing alongside Jonathan Huberdeau in juniors in Saint John.
 It is not likely that he will be re-signed by the Blues and Phillips is probably headed elsewhere in 2016-17.